pyomeca/bioptim/README.md

 The NonLinearProgram is by essence the phase of an ocp.
 The user is expected not to change anything from this class, but can retrieve useful information from it.

-One of the main use of nlp is to get a reference to the biorbd_model for the current phase: `nlp.model`.
+One of the main use of nlp is to get a reference to the bio_model for the current phase: `nlp.model`.
 Another important value stored in nlp is the shape of the states and controls: `nlp.shape`, which is a dictionary where the keys are the names of the elements (for instance, *q* for the generalized coordinates)

 It would be tedious, and probably not much useful, to list all the elements of nlp here.